Troubleshoot guide: Azure Monitor Application Insights for Java

 Java virtual machine (JVM) fails to start

-If the Java virtual machine (JVM) fails to start, it might return an "Error opening zip file or JAR manifest missing" message.
-That error means that the agent jar file might have been corrupted during file transfer.
-Try redownloading the agent jar file.
+If the Java virtual machine (JVM) doesn't start, it might return an "Error opening zip file or JAR manifest missing" message.
+To troubleshoot this problem, see the following table.

 Tomcat Java apps take several minutes to start